 Are you using one of these platforms to help manage your business?
 What do you enjoy/dislike about it?
 Share your accounting tips and experiences in the comments below.

-*Our overall score is essentially a 'value for money' rating is based on aggregated data from a range of metrics including, pricing, features, support, customer reviews, editorial reviews, brand popularity, and more.
+* Our overall score is essentially a 'value for money' rating and is based on aggregated data from a range of metrics including, pricing, features, support, customer reviews, editorial reviews, brand popularity, and more.
 It takes into account the intended target market of each platform - as opposed to a direct comparison of features.